Dr Andrew Kirkland

 About me

 I am a Lecturer in Sports Coaching in the Faculty of Health Sciences and Sport.
-I teach primarily on the MSc. in Performance Coaching and support the BA in Sports Studies.
+I primarily teach on the MSc. in Sport Performance Coaching.
 I am also a member of the General University Ethics Panel, a Chartered Scientist and a BASES Accredited Sport & Exercise Scientist (support & pedagogy).

 Research (1)